Go Ad-Free

 There are also systems that use ultraviolet (UV) germicidal irradiation.
 They can be put into duct work or air handling systems.

-Improving air quality through better ventilation, filtration and disinfection reduces the risk of COVID-19 for everyone who uses the building.
+Improving air quality through better ventilation, filtration and disinfection reduces the risk of infection for everyone who uses the building.
 Utilizing high-efficiency particulate air (HEPA) filters can also cut exposure to viruses (MMWR, July 9, 2021).

-You can also listen to a prior show with Dr. Linsey Marr, another hero of air quality, at this link.
+You can also listen to a prior interview with Dr. Linsey Marr, another hero of air quality, at this link.
 You can stream the audio by clicking on the arrow inside the green circle under Dr. Marr’s photo at the top of the page or you can scroll to the bottom and click on the link that says “Download the free mp3.”

 Share with Friends and Family: